ScootKit/scnx-docs/docs/scnx/guilds/bots.md

           <li>Confirm your change by clicking "Confirm".</li>
           <li>To receive update-notifications about Beta-Releases on our <a href="https://scootk.it/dc">Discord</a>, opt-in to the Beta-Channels in #beta.</li>
         </ol>
-        Here are te steps to leave the Custom-Bot-Beta:
+        Here are the steps to leave the Custom-Bot beta:
         <ol>
           <li>Open the <a href="https://scnx.app/glink?page=bot/manage">Bot-Dashboard</a>.</li>
           <li>In the Status-Panel, click on "Change" next to the "Branch"-Setting.</li>